Hadapsar: Industry

 Hadapsar is home to corporations such as Serum Institute of India, the MMR department, Honeywell, Bharat Forge, Gits Food Products, Indian Hume Pipe Factory, EDP, and Accurate.
 It is also home to the Hadapsar Industrial Estate.

 Hadapsar has 3 special economic zones (SEZ): Magarpatta, Amanora Park Town, and SP Infocity.

 Seasons Mall is a shopping mall located on the outskirts of Magarpatta, which hosts the largest multiplex in India with 15 screens.

 Amanora Town Centre/Amanora Mall is a Shopping mall in Amanora Park Town.
 It is a gated community spread over 400 acres.
 Amanora Park Town contains Pune's tallest buildings.

 Transport

 Rail

 Hadapsar railway station serves Hadapsar and local trains travelling Southbound towards Daund Junction/Solapur stop here.
-Pune Junction railway station though, provides more rail services.
-Currently Hadapsar railway station is ready to use for traveller and very good facility made available for the tourist traveling south Maharashtra and India.
-It will act as a satellite station to Pune.
+Pune Junction railway station also provides more rail services.
+Currently, Hadapsar railway station is running facilities for tourists traveling from and to South Maharashtra and India.
+It acts as a satellite station to Pune.